Federal impeachment in the United States: List of federal impeachments

 No president impeached by the House has been convicted by the Senate.
 In two cases, a Senate majority voted to convict an impeached president, but the vote fell short of the required two-thirds majority and therefore the impeached president was not convicted.
 The two instances where this happened were the Senate trial of Andrew Johnson in 1868 (where Johnson escaped conviction by one vote), and the second Senate trial of Donald Trump in 2021, where Trump missed conviction by 10 votes.

 The following table lists federal officials who were impeached.
-Blue highlight indicates presidents of the United States.